GSG-G11/Amjad-Abdulrahman-Quran-app/README.md

 - I want to be able to go forward or backward in the recited surah
 - I want to be able to mute the sound of the recitation
 - I want to see the name of the surah and a translation of it
-- I want new background on every refresh or every 30s
+- I want to see a new background on every refresh or every 30s

 ### As a visually impaired client: